Search inspiration

 Museum and culture lovers

-If you love art, history, science, animals, space, or just a museum in general, there’s several museums to choose from, especially in and close to The Loop.
-If you plan to hit multiple museums, we suggest getting a CITYPASS, or seeing which ones have free days while you’re in town.
+If you love art, history, science, animals, space or just a museum in general, there are several museums to choose from, especially in and close to The Loop.
+If you plan to hit multiple museums, we suggest getting a CITYPASS or seeing which ones have free days while you’re in town.

 The Art Institute of Chicago has a collection spanning thousands of years, from the 12th century to the present day.
 Works by Vincent van Gogh, Georgia O’Keefe and Salvador Dali are favorites of United employees.
 But it’s the Thorne Miniature Rooms (which are exactly what they sound like) that many of us have been staring at since we were kids.